Jonasthepanda67/Devblog/README.md

 *Bug reporting isn't currently enabled for this project.
 If you encounter any issues, feel free to download the project and make your own improvements!*

 ## 📜 Changelog

+### **V1.2.0**
+- Added a soft delete function
+- Designed cards for displayed blogpost and review and changing it a bit for displaying projects
+- Implemented CRUD functions
+- Fixed login to work across all pages
+- Added and fixed a filter function for the admin index page

 ### **V1.1.0**
 - Added an Admin Panel with a login for the author of the website to use